Environment

 Share

 Seven people were arrested and criminally charged in Loznica in western Serbia at a protest against Rio Tinto’s project for a lithium mine and processing plant.
-They blocked the railroad ahead of the Supreme Court’s ruling.
+They blocked the railroad ahead of the Constitutional Court’s ruling.
 They expect the tribunal will reinstate the spatial plan, which the government abolished in 2022, halting the investment.

 Some two hundred people cheered as two of the leaders of the local Ne damo Jadar group and five more activists were released from police custody in Loznica.
 Rio Tinto is planning a lithium mine and processing plant in the territory of the western Serbian city.
 The Ne damo Jadar movement blocked the local railway, resulting in the arrests.